rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeSwitchCustomize.png?raw=true" alt="theme mode customize"/>

-The `FlexThemeModeOptionButton` is typically just used by the `FlexThemeModeSwitch`, but it can also be used as a part of other theme related indicator widgets.
+The `FlexThemeModeOptionButton` is typically used by the `FlexThemeModeSwitch`, but it can also be used as a part of other theme related indicator widgets.
 Like for example the scrolling horizontal list used in the Flexfold demo.
-Where it is used as theme indicator in a list used as a way to show available themes and select the active theme, just as an alternative to the rather plain popup menu.
+Where it is used as theme indicator in a list, used as a way to show all available themes and select the active theme, just as an alternative to the rather plain popup menu.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeIndicatorList.png?raw=true" alt="theme indicator list"/>